nitrite/nitrite-doc/flutter-sdk/collection/write.md

 ### Removing Using a Filter

-You can remove a document using a filter.
+You can remove multiple documents using a filter.
 It takes a `Filter` object as the input parameter.
 It returns a `Future<WriteResult>` object.

 ```dart
 var result = await collection.remove(where("firstName").eq("John"));